 - For the visiting institution class(es) to be acceptable for the consortium agreement, they must be transferable and you must pass them with a “C” or better.
 To verify if courses have been accepted, refer to the transfer credit report on UAccess Student Center.
 Classes that are not successfully transferred will not count towards your academic year units.

-- Students who are not enrolled in at least 6 Arizona units must provide a personal statement explaining why they are requesting the Arizona to administer their financial aid rather than another institution.
+- Students who are not enrolled in at least 6 Arizona units must provide a personal statement explaining why they are requesting Arizona to administer their financial aid rather than another institution.

 - Consult with your academic advisor to determine how these units will apply to your degree program.

 After your Consortium Agreement is approved by OSFA:

 - Approved visiting institution units will be added to your Arizona record for financial aid processing.
 If you drop any of these units, you must notify OSFA immediately.

 - You are responsible for paying the visiting institution for the classes for which you are enrolled.
 Temporary loans are available if your financial aid exceeds your Arizona charges.
 To discuss a temporary loan, please contact OSFA.

 - Notify OSFA of any changes in enrollment at either institution.
 In the event of withdrawal from any or all classes, you may be responsible for repayment of financial aid received.

-- Pell, TEACH Grant and University Grant awards are directly linked to your financial need and attendance level.
+- Pell and TEACH Grant awards are directly linked to your financial need and total units enrolled.
 If you drop a class on or before the first session day, or if you never attend a class, you may be required to repay all or part of your grant.

 - Students must maintain Satisfactory Academic Progress (SAP) as outlined by the University of Arizona SAP policy.

-- You responsible for requesting that your official transcripts, from the visiting institution, be sent to the UA Office of the Registrar.
+- You are responsible for requesting that your official transcripts from the visiting institution be sent to the Arizona Office of the Registrar.

 - Units from the visiting institution transfer; the grades you earned for those units do not transfer.

-- Your financial aid may be delayed for future terms until the UA receives official transcripts for any approved consortium agreement classes taken.
+- Your financial aid may be delayed for future terms until Arizona receives official transcripts for any approved consortium agreement classes taken.